bloomreach/brxm/archetype/src/main/resources/archetype-resources/README.txt

   mvn clean verify
   mvn -P cargo.run

-By default this includes and bootstraps repository content from the repository-data/content module, which is deployed by cargo to the Tomcat shared/lib.
+By default this includes and bootstraps repository data from the repository-data/development module, which is deployed by cargo to the Tomcat shared/lib.
-If you want or need to start *without* bootstrapping the local content module, for example when testing against an existing repository, you can specify the *additional* Maven profile without-content to do so:
+If you want or need to start *without* bootstrapping the development data, for example when testing against an existing repository, you can specify the *additional* Maven profile without-development-data to do so:

-  mvn -P cargo.run,without-content
+  mvn -P cargo.run,without-development-data

-This additional profile will modify the target location for the content module to the Tomcat temp/ folder so that it won't be seen and picked up during the repository bootstrap process.
+This additional profile will modify the target location for the development module to the Tomcat temp/ folder so that it won't be seen and picked up during the repository bootstrap process.

 Access the Hippo Essentials at http://localhost:8080/essentials.